Cerbes/ATXdivHack-VR/readme.md

 2. React and Redux for the views
 3. `react-router` for... routing.
 4. Webpack Dev server with CSS modules
+5. Node.js and Express to serve production build

 ## Running the React Client